esl-epfl/x-heep/docs/source/ASIC/asic.md

 It uses X-HEEP configures with the `cv32e2` CPU, 256kB of memory organized in 8 banks of 32kB, peripherals as one DMA, two SPI, one I2C, one UART, and ...

-It has been tapeout in November 2022 using the X-HEEP commit ().
+It has been tapeout in November 2022.

-It has been used to integrate the CGRA available here() and the in-memory-computing macro described here.
+It has been used to integrate the [CGRA](https://github.com/esl-epfl/OpenEdgeCGRA) and the [Blade](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8988198) in-memory-computing macro.
 In addition, for the clock generation it leverages the frequency-locked loop (FLL) from the [PULP project](https://pulp-platform.org/index.html).

 ``HEEPocrates`` is implemented in ``TSMC 65nm LP CMOS`` technology using low-voltage threshold (LVT) cells.